Small Works G-L, Unjuried

 Melissa Stern is an artist and journalist living in NYC.

 Melissa has worked in sculpture, photography and drawing for over twenty years, exhibiting throughout the U.S., as well as Europe and Asia.
-She has made a multi-media installation exhibition, The Talking Cure, that has been traveling to museums around the States. since 2012.
+She has made a multi-media installation exhibition, The Talking Cure, that has been traveling to museums around the States since 2012.
 Her work is featured in a number of prominent corporate and museum collections including News Corporation, JP Morgan, The Arkansas Art Center, the American Museum of Ceramic Art, Racine Art Museum, and the Weisman Art Museum in Minneapolis.

 With a background in anthropology, Melissa’s work reflects both non-Western and outsider-art influences.
 Her drawings, collages, and figurative sculptures are richly drawn and deeply layered, with quirky, often dark humor.